octimot/StoryToolkitAI/README.md

 ### Timeline Navigation via Transcript
 For now, clicking on the transcript segments (phrases) will simply move the playhead to the respective timecode.

+### Resolve Playhead to Transcript Sync
+The tool highlights the transcript words at the current timecode in Resolve.
+To activate this function, simply press "sync" in the transcription window and the words will be highlighted each time the playhead stops moving in Resolve.

+_Note: we found some issues when synching timelines that have a frame rate of 23.976fps because of a bug in the Resolve API.
+Unfortunately, the synching of these timelines might drift until Blackmagic solves the bug._

 ### Transcript Word Search
 Once a transcript is loaded, a basic search function will let you find words in the transcript and show you their